--We can do curbside checkouts for those over 65 or who are vulnerable.
+-We can do curbside checkouts for those who need it.
 Just call us at 918-358-2676 or reserve online to let us know which books you want.
 We’ll check them out and bring them out to your car.
 Call when you get in the parking lot.

 -You can return your books at any time in the drop box in front of the library.